Matthew Myers

 Clinician Bio

-Matthew Myers serves as associate director of choral activities at Washington State University, where he conducts the University Singers and Treble Choir and teaches choral methods and conducting.
+Matthew Myers serves as associate director of choral activities at Washington State University, where he conducts the University Singers and Treble Choir and teaches choral methods, conducting, and vocal pedagogy.
 He earned his DMA in choral conducting at Louisiana State University, MM in choral conducting from Northern Arizona University, and BA in vocal performance/music education from Luther College.
 Prior to his time at WSU, he taught choir at The American International School of Muscat in Oman, Boylan Catholic High School in Rockford, Illinois, and the University of Alabama.
 He conducts the Palouse Choral Society and co-hosts the Choir Fam Podcast.
+He serves the American Choral Directors Association as the Northwest ACDA Regional Membership Chair and as a member of the Washington ACDA Diversity Initiatives Committee.